 While I never thought I’d travel to the continent of Africa, this trip made it possible for me.
 And after going, I’m so thankful and grateful that I had the opportunity to go because it was amazing!

 Logistics of a South African Safari

 As far as logistics, we spent about four days at a Game Reserve in South Africa, just outside of Kruger National Park.
 Then, we spent two days in Victoria Falls, Zimbabwe, another place I never dreamed of traveling to.
-I’ll probably do separate posts to recap them since they were each different environments.
+Check out that recap if you’re interested.